 Enough about that, Commençons!

-Lets’s take a look at some hilarious French expressions.
+Let’s take a look at some funny French idioms.

 1. He’s running on my bean